redmountainmakers/data-scrapers/README.md

 * Automated gathering of space supply prices (not yet developed)

 We are creating these scrapers because a lot of local and regional information available online is not well structured and easy to gather.
 This information is needed to support regional tech education advocacy -- and for the last item, to make shopping for space supplies smarter, easier and more cost-efficient.

+Other scraper ideas:
+* Craigslist, eBay and auction scrapers to monitor equipment for sale

 **Authors:**